DevilishSpirits/arcollect/README.md

 *Your favorite platform may be missing.
 Read `NEW-PLATFORM.md` (this is important !) to learn how to integrate your platform then feel free to code the extension and share your work.*

-*Chromiums, Windows and macOS support are also welcome.
+*Chromiums and macOS support are also welcome.
 Please, keep things simple and cross-patform, you have C++ and the SDL, use them.
 However, I am not against platform specific integration.*

 *This project also lack internationalization, translations, color management and real font rendering.*

 ## Installation
-Only recent Linux distributions with Firefox are supported right-now.
+Recent Linux distributions and Microsoft Windows with Firefox are supported.
-*Microsoft Windows support is coming soon...*

 I recommend you to grab a prebuilt package from the [latest release](https://github.com/DevilishSpirits/arcollect/releases/tag/v0.9) and to checkout his [README.md](https://github.com/DevilishSpirits/arcollect/tree/v0.9#readme).
 You must install/upgrade the webextension in your web-browser to use Arcollect.